2008 Ford Ranger Reviews

-For 2007, a tire pressure monitoring system and a passive anti-theft system come standard on all models.
-An audio input jack comes standard for all stereos except the base AM/FM receiver.
-Two new 16-inch aluminum wheels are now available on most models, and Sirius Satellite Radio is available on the STX, XLT, Sport and all FX4 models.
-Single-disc CD audio systems now have MP3 compatibility.
+A tire pressure monitoring system and a passive anti-theft system come standard on all models.
+An audio input jack is standard for all stereos except the base AM/FM receiver.
+Two 16-inch aluminum wheels are available, and Sirius Satellite Radio is available on the STX, XLT, Sport and all FX4 models.
+Single-disc CD audio systems have MP3 compatibility.

-Trim levels include XL, STX, XLT, Sport, FX4 Off-Road and FX4 Level II.
+Trim levels are XL, XLT, Sport and FX4 Off-Road.

 Rangers come in three sizes, with a choice of two cabs and bed lengths.
 Regular-cab pickups are available with a 6- or 7-foot cargo bed.
 SuperCab (extended-cab) versions are fitted exclusively with a 6-foot bed.

-A power dome hood is installed.
 Two rear-hinged rear doors, which are optional on SuperCab models, can be opened only after the front doors are open.
-XL models have black bumpers and a black bar-style grille, while the XLT gets chrome bumpers and a chrome grille surround.
-Sport pickups have a honeycomb grille and body-colored bumpers.
+XL models have black bumpers and a black bar-style grille, while the XLT gets body-colored bumpers and a chrome grille surround.
+Sport pickups have a honeycomb grille and body-colored bumpers and grille.

 Regular-cab Rangers can seat either two or three occupants on either bucket seats or a 60/40-split bench.
 SuperCab models can be equipped with a pair of rear jump seats.
 Like all jump seats in compact pickups, the Ranger's rear seats are too small to hold adults comfortably.
 Leather-trimmed seating surfaces and sport bucket seats are available.